 Dentistry and Oral Health

 Oral health is very important to keep your pet healthy and happy.
 Our dental services include teeth cleaning and polishing, tooth extractions and minor oral surgery.
 Our fully equipped dental suite contains all of the necessary tools to ensure your pet's dental procedure goes as smoothly as possible.
-Our x-ray unit allows us to explore the severity of any problem tooth before extraction.
-In addition, all dental extractions receive the benefit of local anesthesia to ensure your pet is as comfortable as possible afterwards.

 Many people don’t realize how important their pet’s dental hygiene is.
 Aside from having more pleasant breath, keeping your pet’s mouth healthy helps maintain their overall health.
 Periodontal disease can be linked to heart problems, and chronic pain can make it difficult for your pet to maintain a normal diet.
 The Veterinary Dental Society states that 80% of dogs, and 70% of cats, over the age of three suffer from periodontal disease.
 Providing the necessary dental care for your cat or dog can even increase their lifespan by 2-5 years.

 Dogs and cats can be experts at hiding their discomfort.
 There are signs that you can look for that could indicate that you want to get your pet’s teeth examined at their next visit to the veterinarian.

 • Excessive drooling and difficulty keeping food/water in their mouths

 • Any bleeding of the gums or around the mouth area

 • Loss of appetite or loss of weight

 • Any sensitivity when you touch the mouth area

 Dental health problems can be a difficult and costly conditions to treat.
 Early treatment of any signs of gum disease are the best way to keep your vet costs low, and to keep your pet happy, healthy, and smiling